Food and inflammation in the body are undeniably connected.

 And increasing your omega-3 fatty acids.
 That means fatty fish like salmon, freshly ground flaxseed and regularly eating walnuts.
 Use the search this site function for more about these foods to reduce inflammation.

-That also means avoiding beef and pork advertised as corn fed; it may be more tender than pasture raised animals, but it will also cause more pain in the body.
+That also means avoiding beef and pork advertised as corn fed; they may be more tender than pasture raised animals, but they will also cause more pain in the body.

 Dark green leafy vegetables are now widely recognised to be anti inflammatory in nature.

-Food and inflammation looks to the phytochemicals in fruit and salads and an increase in our omega-3 fatty acids.
+Food and inflammation looks to the phytochemicals in fruit and salads and an increase in our omega-3 fatty acids; what you see here is a simple but delicious Lebanese dish called tabouli, hummus and avocado.

 Two of the first we'll consider are lutein and zeaxanthin; they best known function is in the retina where they absorbe high energy photons of radiation entering the eye; a deficiency is the main cause of age onset macular degeneration and cataracts.
 But they are also strong anti inflammatory.

-The best sources of these carotenoids are dark green leafy vegetables, and in particular kale; unrefined corn and citrus too.
+The best sources of these carotenoids are dark green leafy vegetables, and in particular kale; unrefined corn on the cob and citrus too.

 All berries are known to contain phytochemicals called anthocyanins that have been shown to block a cox enzyme that is at the forefront of inflammatory arthritis.